Other posts from the On a visit to.. series:

-How do you imagine the ideal om trip?
+How do you imagine the perfect om trip?

-Can we take an om trip to Paris or is it impossible?
+Can we take an om trip to Paris?

 You can take an om trip to anywhere!
 On the yoga mat in your bedroom, or to an overcrowded city like Paris 🙂 This depends entirely on you!

-Three things which we absolutely have to take with us to Paris in our luggage?
+Three things which we have to take with us to Paris in our luggage?

 - Eyes and heart hungry for new adventures!
 I’ll definitely advise you to leave all the clichés you’ve heard and seen about Paris and France (and they’re many).
 Paris is one of the cities people talk about a lot and expect a lot from… One thing’s for sure: your experience will be entirely new and different.
 You should leave the city to surprise you in its own way and keep your eyes open so you can get to know the real Paris!